AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/download-install-aem-sites-templates.md

 # Download and install AEM Sites templates

-Perform the following steps to download and install AEM Sites templates:
+Perform the following steps to download and install AEM Sites templates on Experience Manager Guides for On-premise Software:

 ## Package installation